 Moto Guzzi V7 MKIII

 Front-to-rear weight distribution remains the same despite a more robust front end.
 Steering geometry has also been tweaked to give a more responsive ride and greater stability.

 The small-block engine block has not been neglected and now outputs 38 kW (52 HP) at 6200 rpm (approximately 10% increase over the MKII).
 The new V7 will be released in four different iterations.

 First up is the, V7 III ANNIVERSARIO, which is a limited edition with a production run of 750 units.
 With its chrome tank, pipes and mirrors, the ‘Anniversario' edition will look pretty spectacular on most days in Italy, though if you live in a more temperate climate, such as the UK, you're probably thinking “hmm rain, watermarks and lots of polishing”.

-Lastly but by no means least, is the more aggressive-looking V7 III RACER hints at the marque's racing heritage, with the distinctive red frame, stopping short of the full racing colours and instead comes with a polished aluminium tank.
+Lastly but by no means least is the more aggressive-looking V7 III RACER.
+It hints at the marque's racing heritage, with the distinctive red frame, stopping short of full racing colours and instead comes with a polished aluminium tank.

 In addition, the fully adjustable Öhlins rear shocks further add to the racer's more aggressive look.